bytegen-dev/react-native-projects/README.md

 # react-native-projects
-A compilation of projects I built while mastering react native
+A compilation and documentation of projects I built while mastering react native